troglobit/finit/README.md

 scripts to provide a swift [system bootstrap](doc/bootstrap.md) written entirely in C.

-There is no `/etc/init.d/rcS` script, or similar.
-Instead configuration is read from the main [/etc/finit.conf](doc/config.md#etcfinitconf), which details kernel modules to load and bootstrap services to start.
-After initial [bootstrap](doc/bootstrap.md), including setting up networking, [/etc/finit.d/](doc/config.md#etcfinitd) and the familiar [/etc/rc.local](#runparts--etcrclocal) are run.
+Configuration is read from [/etc/finit.conf](doc/config.md#etcfinitconf) which details kernel modules to load, services and TTYs to start.
+When initial [bootstrap](doc/bootstrap.md) is done, including setting up networking, [/etc/finit.d/](doc/config.md#etcfinitd) and the familiar [/etc/rc.local](#runparts--etcrclocal) are run.